-- DESIGNED FOR YOUR BABY'S BOTTOM - The Windi is long enough to reach past the muscle that traps the gas and stimulates the sphincter but has a stopper so you can't go too far.
+- DESIGNED FOR YOUR BABY'S BOTTOM: The Windi is long enough to reach past the muscle that traps the gas and stimulate the sphincter, but has a stopper so you can't go too far.

-- ALL NATURAL GAS & COLIC RELIEF - No medications or ingestible needed, making the Windi a great alternative to Anti Colic drops.
+- ALL NATURAL GAS & COLIC RELIEF: No drops or ingestible needed, making the Windi a great alternative.

 Remove the pacifier

 Try to limit giving your baby a pacifier since this can actually cause gas build up due to the sucking.

 Make sure your baby has a good latch if you are breastfeeding so that they won’t be sucking excess air and burp them regularly.

 When bottle feeding, try a slow flow nipple.
 Before feeding the baby, make sure the entire nipple is filled with milk since air can get in and the baby will swallow it.
 Keep the bottle always inclined during feeding to fill up the nipple.

 Some bottles like Dr. Brown’s bottles also has a built-in vent that gets rid of air bubbles.

 When using a formula, try stirring instead of shaking since this can cause bubbles to mix with the formula.
 You can also wait a little bit for the formula to settle prior to giving it to the baby.